seekandhit/docs-as-code-demo/README.md

 # Docs-as-Code Demo

 For this demo we chose MkDocs hosted on read-the-docs to demonstrate how to set up a simple Docs-as-Code system in your repo.
-This guide will essentially be a quick run-through of the complete setup described in their respective documentations.
+This guide will essentially be a quick run-through of the complete setup described in their respective documentation.

 ## Guide

 ### Building the docs

 Assuming you have a git repository, the first step is installing the `mkdocs` package.
-For this you will need `pip` (Python package installer).
+For this, you will need `pip` (Python package installer).
 Simply run:

 ```bash
 pip install mkdocs